Quasimurdock/logoBorderUtil/README.md

 ## Open issues
 1. Border styles configuration are static (fonts, colors, etc.)
-2. Logo files configuration are static (only my own camera's brand for testing)
+2. ~~Logo files configuration are static (only my own camera's brand for testing)~~
 3. Imcomplete error handling (e.g. image files exif info missing cases)
+4. Multiple image formats supports missing
-4. Maybe it needs a GUI (idk actually it's for my own purpose, i'm OK with CLI lol...)
+5. Maybe it needs a GUI (idk actually it's for my own purpose, i'm OK with CLI lol...)

 ## Gossips
 It's **NOT** a very usable and complete program.
 It's only a super simple demo script program right now.
 So I'm gonna say just have some fun if you're willing to test or commit a PR for me.